AlainTiri/fake_jobs/README.md

 ### The dataset
 - A dataset comprising text descriptions of jobs and their true or false job status (0 or 1).
 - It is clearly unbalanced, because only 5% of the descriptions are labeled "false jobs".
+(True 95.7%, False 4.2%)
-- There are many duplicates, which requires data engineering.
+- There are many duplicates, which requires data engineering (17880 => +-14000)

 ### Equation to solve:
 - There must be a balance between the short-term objective, the detection of false announcements, and the future improvement of the model.